CANON LEGENDS PARTNER WITH IMMUTABLE IMAGE TO CREATE NFTS FROM ICONIC PHOTOGRAPHS

 "I have to admit that the notion of selling my work in limited editions or as one-of-a-kind art on a digital platform that offered no tangible hard-copy print was a bit foreign to me, but equally intriguing," explained Canon Legend Ryszard Horowitz, who is widely recognized as a pioneer of special effects photography predating digital imaging.
 "I've always been attracted to new ways of creating and sharing my work, so I thought this was an interesting opportunity to explore.
 I'm also honored and thrilled to be collaborating with these other legendary photographers, most of whom I've known my entire career and I'm grateful to Canon for bringing us together."

 In addition to creating a truly fair and affordable way to collect iconic photography, NFTs are generating a completely new channel for photographers to generate revenue.
-“The sale of NFTs and traditional print sales are parallel platforms that co-exist and won’t intersect,” explains Bjorn Iooss.
-“In fact, NFTs can provide revenue in perpetuity,” he said, explaining that photographers will continue to receive commissions on the resale of photographs already on the Blockchain, something they do not receive in the traditional open market.
-“Photographers traditionally received payment from the initial sale of a print, but nothing from the resale of that same print.
-This changes everything.”
+"The sale of NFTs and traditional print sales are parallel offerings that can co-exist together," explains Bjorn Iooss.
+"In fact, NFTs can provide revenue in perpetuity," he said, explaining that photographers will continue to receive commissions on the resale of photographs already on the Blockchain, something they do not receive in the traditional open market.
+"Photographers traditionally received payment from the initial sale of a print, but nothing from the resale of that same print.
+This changes everything."

 About the Participating Canon Legends